meteor/meteor/tools/README.md

 and is rather an end-to-end testing tool (not a unit-testing tool).
 Albeit, it is often used for testing individual functions.

-Besides monitoring the process output, "self test" is capable of moching the package catalog, running from template apps.
+Besides monitoring the process output, "self test" is capable of mocking the package catalog and running from template apps.

 The asserting syntax of "self test" is rather unusual since it operates on the process's stdout/stderr output after the process has run (not in real-time).